Pregnancy Week by Week — Your Complete Guide from Conception to Birth

 Week 28 — Third Trimester Begins

 You've entered the final act.
 The baby’s eyes can open and close.
-The baby can respond to light filtering through the abdominal wall.
+The baby can respond to light that filters through the abdominal wall.
 Brain development accelerates around this time.
 The brain’s surface starts folding into the wrinkled pattern you’d recognize in a newborn.
 Many providers recommend starting daily kick counting around this week — tracking 10 movements within a 2-hour window helps monitor fetal wellbeing between appointments.

 Week 30 — Rapid Brain Growth